-BC Medical Services Plan (MSP) general practitioner claims for influenza illness as a proportion of all submitted MSP claims trends around or below the 10-year historical median for this time of the year in BC overall and in 4 of 5 health regions (Figure 3 and 4).
-Of important note, claims for influenza made through telehealth are not incorporated in these figures.
+BC Medical Services Plan (MSP) general practitioner claims for influenza illness as a proportion of all submitted MSP claims have been below the 10-year minimum for this time of year in BC overall and in all 5 health regions.
+This pattern has been maintained since about mid-April following sharp decrease in rates that began around mid-March (Figure 3 and 4).
+Of note, claims for influenza made through telehealth are not incorporated in these figures.

-Figure 3: Service claims submitted to MSP for influenza illness as a proportion of all submitted general practitioner service claims§, British Columbia, 2019-2020 season
+Figure 3: Service claims submitted to MSP for influenza illness as a proportion of all submitted general practitioner service claims[§], British Columbia, 2019-2020 season